pensjonatus/flash-fiction/blog/mr-cool.md

 ---
-title: 'Mr. Cool'
+title: Mr. Cool
 date: '2013-08-04'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I sit down with a pack of cigarettes.
 I think about taking one, and then I put